threedesigns/printNC/README.md

 # printNC V1.0
 ![printNC Logo](doc/src/Nema17PrintNCRender.png)

+The PrintNC is a high performance, diy cnc router.
+It's based on a steel frame to ensure rigidity and uses 3d printed parts to make assembly easy.

-The PrintNC is a completely [open-source](https://creativecommons.org/licenses/by/4.0/) and very active work in progress.
+The PrintNC project is in active development and encourages participation.

 Is there something you’re looking for that is not here yet?
 Join [r/printnc](http://www.reddit.com/r/printnc) and ask there.
 Answers are fast and the community is quickly growing!

 You can live chat on the PrintNC [Discord](https://discord.gg/RxzPna6) with others who are building their machines right now